 Although we have not investigated offspring pancreatic tissues, we hypothesize that alterations in the development of the pancreas may underlie the susceptibility of males for glucose intolerance and modest insulin sensitivity in eTRF offspring after HFHS feeding.
 This is confirmed by one study of early post-natal exposure to TRF, which found that adolescent males who were fed TRF the first 4 weeks after weaning developed smaller islets of Langerhans and higher blood glucose compared to those fed AL (49).
 Therefore, future studies of gestational or developmental eTRF should examine islet size, pancreatic beta cell mass, and insulin secretion to investigate the mechanism of offspring glucose intolerance more conclusively.

 This study and the conclusions to be made from it have some limitations.
 First, the model of gestational eTRF may have resulted in differences in maternal behaviors that were not noted by the study team, and therefore could play a part in the effects seen in the offspring.
-Second, the study design makes it difficult to we assessed the effect of a dietary insult in young adulthood by switching all animals to HFHS.
-As such, disentangling the effect of HFHS diet from that of aging is not possible in this model.
+Second, we assessed the effect of a dietary insult in young adulthood by switching all animals to HFHS.
+As such, disentangling the effect of HFHS diet from that of aging and gestational eTRF is not possible in this model.
+It is also worth noting that several metabolic diseases are highly linked to age, and while our study ended at approximately six months of age, mice can live much longer under laboratory conditions typically 26-30 months.
+As metabolic, physical, cognitive, and other phenotypes that do not appear until towards the end of the mouse’s lifespan were not detectable, and we look forward to future studies on geriatric mice treated in utero with eTRF.
 Finally, although we see a robust effect on glucose intolerance, we were not powered to conclusively establish lower insulin secretion in male eTRF offspring in adulthood and have not yet evaluated islet size or beta cell mass to determine the mechanisms driving the worsening of glucose tolerance in adulthood in male mice or the resilience of female mice.
+Furthermore, while dams were manipulated simultaneously, we cannot rule out that our eTRF treatment induced other confounding differences that we have not accounted for, including potential maternal stress or chronodisruption.
 Our model used healthy, non-obese dams; therefore, we cannot extend the effects of the current study to the context of metabolic syndrome, diabetes, or obesity during pregnancy.
 Future work should prioritize assessing the pancreas and islets in larger samples and with higher resolution so that more in-depth conclusions can be drawn.

 There are many strengths to this study.
 Among them are the use of a preclinical model which facilitates consistency when compared to existing literature and allows for careful control of diet, genetics, and environment throughout gestation, which would be impossible at this point in a human trial.
 Further strengths include the long follow up period for a gestational exposure, controlling for the effect of litter size, repeated measurement of body composition, and food intake measurements over the life course in the resultant offspring.
+To minimize researcher bias, we remained blind to offspring maternal exposure until the time of data analysis.
 Finally, the inclusion of both male and female offspring in the study, as many metabolic assessments of TRF either focus exclusively on the effects of the regimen in males (37, 38) or female mice (35, 36) is a strength.

 Conclusion